 I have been lucky enough to tour many classrooms during my 20+ years of teaching.
 I often quietly notice the design inequities of many classroom libraries.
 Teachers spend a great deal of time organizing and labeling the fiction and poetry sections of their classroom libraries, creating areas of interest with clear organizational elements in place.

-However, when you look at the nonfiction offerings in the same classrooms, it is as if the teachers ran out of time and energy and placed all of the nonfiction books on a shelf or shelves without any organization or interest factors in mind.
+However, when you look at the nonfiction offerings in the same classrooms, it is as if the teachers ran out of time and energy and placed all the nonfiction books on a shelf or shelves without any organization or interest factors in mind.
 Searching for a particular book on these nonfiction shelves is like sifting through a one-acre site while hunting for fossils.
-Paleontologists have reasons to scrape away bits of dirt looking for fossils and other prehistoric treasures.
-They know what they hope to find and they have a reason to persevere.
+Paleontologists have reasons to scrape away bits of dirt, looking for fossils and other prehistoric treasures.
+They know what they hope to find, and they have a reason to persevere.

 I know how kids feel when faced with a packed shelf of nonfiction books lacking organization and areas of interest.
-When I stand at the entrance of a trendy boutique with loud club music and a perfume overload drifting over shoppers, peering inside the fashion cavern of darkness mixed with black lights and strobe lights, lots of glitter and a tornado design of clothing racks, the overload makes me stop . . . and walk away.
+When I stand at the entrance of a trendy boutique with loud club music and a perfume overload drifting over shoppers, peering inside the fashion cavern of darkness mixed with black lights and strobe lights, lots of glitter, and a tornado design of clothing racks, the overload makes me stop . . . and walk away.
 I just do not know where to begin my shopping experience in a store like that.
-Kids viewing a disorganized nonfiction library face the same challenges, and retreating to the familiar side of the classroom’s fiction library is a viable option for kids.
+Kids viewing a disorganized nonfiction library face the same challenges, and retreating to the familiar side of the classroom’s fiction library is a viable option for them.

 Yet retreat is not an option.
 Teachers want to support students’ informational reading lives, so paying attention to organization, purpose, and interests is critical.
 Nonfiction deserves the same design time as fiction and poetry.
 Teachers can also capitalize on these elements of classroom design to simplify and expedite setting up and maintaining an organized, appealing, and inspiring classroom library.